How do I know if the government gave me a child trust fund?

 The voucher will have been worth anywhere from £50 to £500, depending on when you were born and your family’s circumstances.

-If the government opened your child trust fund for you, it will have chosen a provider on your behalf.
-It’s worth being aware that this may be different to the provider that holds your siblings’ child trust funds.
+If this happened, the government will have chosen a provider for you and it could be a different to the provider to your siblings’ child trust funds.

 Why do my parents not know about my child trust fund?